u-boot/u-boot/doc/usage/fit/source_file_format.rst

     zynqmpimage           Xilinx ZynqMP Boot Image }
     ====================  ==================

-data
-    Path to the external file which contains this node's binary data.

 compression
     Compression used by included data.
 If no compression is used, the compression property should be set to "none".
 If the data is compressed but